ahmedabed77/ahmedabed77/README.md

 - 👋 Hi, I’m Ahmed Abed
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning angular ,php ,mysql ,laravel
+- 🌱 I’m currently learning react ,NODEjs
 - 💞️ I’m looking to collaborate on web building
 - 📫 How to reach me ...